 Mrs. Karol Feld

-Click Here for the Club Officer's Handbook
+Click Here for the Club Officer's Handbook.

-Click Here for the Dance Policies
+Click Here for the Dance Policies.

 Be The Change!
 Club

-The purpose of the Book Club is to promote literary awareness, and to hold book discussions, and other book-related activities.
+The purpose of the Book Club is to promote literary awareness, hold book discussions, and other book-related activities.
 An extension of the Book Club is also the Reading Olympics.
-The Book Club provides an excellent opportunity for students who enjoy reading to exchange ideas and opinions on selected works.
+The Book Club provides an excellent opportunity for students who enjoy reading books to exchange ideas and opinions on selected works.
 It also serves as a useful discipline to encourage the reading of books from all genres.
 Meetings are held every other month in the library.

-Moderator: Mrs. Theresa Dillinger
+MODERATOR – Mrs. Theresa Dillinger

 The purpose of the Drama Club is to promote, encourage and teach all aspects of theater arts.
 The Drama Club teaches its members the various responsibilities both on and off stage through hands-on experience.
 Members learn to work as team-players while preparing for successful theatrical productions, and gain an appreciation of the importance of stage and property management.
 Performances include One-Act Plays in the Fall, a Musical and the Spring Show.